lronaldo/cpctelera/cpctelera/src/readme.txt

 (see cpct_logo.png)

-*Astonishing fast Amstrad CPC game engine for C and Assembler developers*.
+*Astonishingly fast Amstrad CPC game engine for C and Assembler developers*.

-CPCtelera has been created by these *<Authors>*, and is distributed under *GPL v3 <License>*.
+CPCtelera has been created by these *<Authors>*, and is distributed under *LGPL v3 <License>* (low-level library, examples, building system and scripts).

 We give *big thanks* to all users, contributors and supporters, and all respects to our *incredible <Donors>*.